The SAT College Admissions Exam

 How Colleges Get the Scores

+- Send official reports through the testing agencies--the College Board for the SAT and ACT.org for the ACT.
+These reports will cost you about $12/ college.
 Fee waivers can be used if students are on Free & Reduced Lunch.
 Talk to your counselor.